eethaen/HC-Bouncer/README.md

 # HC-Bouncer
-A Casual game developed over the course of a few day.
+A casual game developed over the course of a few day.